aws/sagemaker-hyperpod-cli/README.md

 * `namespace` (string) - Optional.
 The namespace to use.
 If not specified, this command uses the [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) of the Amazon EKS cluster associated with the SageMaker HyperPod cluster in your AWS account.
 * `image` (string) - Required.
 The image used when creating the training job.
 * `pull-policy` (enum) - Optional.
 The policy to pull the container image.
 Valid values are `Always`, `IfNotPresent`, and `Never`, as available from the PyTorchJob.
 The default is `Always`.
 * `command` (string) - Optional.
 The command to run the entrypoint script.
-Currently, only `torchrun` is supported, and the CLI will restrict it to only `torchrun`.
+Currently, only `torchrun` is supported.
 * `entry-script` (string) - Required.
 The path to the training script.
 * `script-args` (list[string]) - Optional.
-The list of script arguments.
+The list of arguments for entryscripts.
 * `environment` (dict[string, string]) - Optional.
 The environment variables (key-value pairs) to set in the containers.
 * `node-count` (int) - Required.
 The number of nodes (instances) to launch the jobs on.
 * `instance-type` (string) - Required.
 The instance type to launch the job on.
 Note that the instance types you can use are the available instances within your SageMaker quotas for instances prefixed with `ml`.
 * `tasks-per-node` (int) - Optional.
 The number of devices to use per instance.
 * `label-selector` (dict[string, list[string]]) - Optional.
 A dictionary of labels and their values that will override the predefined node selection rules based on the HyperPod `node-health-status` label and values.
 If users provide this field, the CLI will launch the job with this customized label selection.
 * `deep-health-check-passed-nodes-only` (bool) - Optional.
 If set to `true`, the job will be launched only on nodes that have the `deep-health-check-status` label with the value `passed`.
 * `scheduler-type` (enum) - Optional.
 The scheduler type to use.
 Currently, only `Kueue` is supported.
 * `queue-name` (string) - Optional.
-The queue to submit the job to, which is created by the cluster admin users in your AWS account.
+The name of the queue to submit the job to, which is created by the cluster admin users in your AWS account.
 * `priority` (string) - Optional.
 The priority for the job, which needs to be created by the cluster admin users and match the name in the cluster.
 * `auto-resume` (bool) - Optional.
 If set to `true`, the job will automatically resume after a failure.
 Note that `auto-resume` currently only works in the `kubeflow` namespace or the namespace prefixed with `aws-hyperpod`.
 To enable `auto-resume`, you also should set `restart-policy` to `OnFailure`.
 * `max-retry` (int) - Optional.
 The maximum number of retries if `auto-resume` is `true`.
 If `auto-resume` is set to true and `max-retry` is not specified, the default value is 1.